The father of American teenage hostage freed by Hamas says she is ‘doing very good’

 The 71-year-old said he saw on the news earlier Friday that an American mother and daughter would be released by Hamas, and he spent the day hoping that meant his daughter and her mother, Judith Raanan.

 Knowing Natalie may be able to celebrate her 18th birthday next week at home with family and friends feels “wonderful.
-The best news,” Uri Raanan said.
+The best news,” her father said.

+Ben Raanan, Natalie’s brother, said before her abduction he and his sister had spoken of getting matching tattoos to mark her birthday.
+Instead, he got a tattoo this week in her honor, incorporating their names along with their brother’s name.

+The family’s text message chain sharing updates on Friday moved from tentative hope to outright celebration, tempered by an awareness than other families still are living in fear for their loved ones, Ben Raanan told The Associated Press at his home in Denver.

 An Israeli army spokesperson said the two Americans were out of the Gaza Strip and with the Israeli military.
 Hamas said Friday it released them for humanitarian reasons in an agreement with the Qatari government.